briandoyle81/adventOfCode2022/README.md

 Relatively lazy solution that I don't think would have worked with a really large dataset.
 But it worked!
 On to the next!

 # Day 7

+I don't think I actually need any kind of tree here.
+Can just do a flat array with the full directory path as the name, kind of like what IIRC Github does.

+Then just use a switch to process each line.

+Part II
+Should have been a super victory, but I don't know how subtraction works apparently ¯\_(ツ)_/¯